 9. Just Because It's Cute Doesn't Mean You Should Do It

 Surely you have better things to do with your time than dressing your chicken in a cute little sweater.
 Isn't there something to fix in your coop?
 Is there an organization you could volunteer at?
 Can you bake a pie or cookies?
 Clean out your car, organize your closet, start a novel?
 There are so many things you could do that would be more useful or worthwhile.

-That said, there are many groups that rescue ex-battery hens, which tend to have very few remaining feathers.
-So, in the case of rescue chickens, a chicken sweater might actually be appropriate.
+That said, there are many groups that rescue ex-battery hens, which tend to have very few remaining feathers or may even be featherless.
+So, in the case of rescued battery hens, a chicken sweater might actually be appropriate.

 As mentioned above, there may be an instance or two where the chicken sweater is necessary, but for the most part, you should skip putting a sweater on your feathered friends.
 They will be much more happy without it!

 What is your favorite reason to put a chicken in a sweater or to skip the sweater?
 Let us know in the comments and share this good info with you friends!